Correia-jpv/fucking-awesome-dotnet-core/README.md

 ## Misc
 * [AutoMapper](https://github.com/AutoMapper/AutoMapper) - A convention-based object-object mapper in .NET.
 * [FluentValidation](https://github.com/JeremySkinner/FluentValidation) - A small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
+* [Microphone](https://github.com/rogeralsing/Microphone) - A lightweight framework to run self hosting REST services using Web Api or NancyFx ontop of a Consul or ETCD cluster.

 ## ORM
 * [Entity Framework Core](https://github.com/aspnet/EntityFramework) - A familiar developer experience to previous versions of EF, including LINQ, POCO, and Code First support.